Chelvy Thiyagarajah

 Thiagarajah Selvanithy (செல்வநிதி தியாகராசா), also known as Selvi, was a Sri Lankan Eelam poet and a feminist.
 She was also an International PEN award winner in 1992.
 In 1991, She was abducted by the LTTE, which acknowledged her execution in 1997.

 Early life

-Selvi was born into a peasant family in Semamadu, a village about 80 miles south of Jaffna in the Northern Province of Sri Lanka.
-She was deeply influenced by the socio-political environment around her.
-From a young age, she showed a keen interest in literature and the arts, which led her to pursue studies in Theater and Drama Arts at the University of Jaffna.
-Her early life was marked by her commitment to social justice and her passion for using poetry and drama to highlight the struggles of her community.
-This dedication eventually led her to establish the feminist journal Tholi, through which she voiced the concerns and aspirations of Tamil women during the turbulent times of the Sri Lankan civil war.
+Selvi was born into a peasant family in Semamadu, a village about 80 miles south of Jaffna.

 Activism

-Selvi was a Tamil language poet from Jaffna in Sri Lanka.

-She was the founder of a feminist journal called Tholi and was a gifted young poet who in her work deplored the carnage brought about by the Sri Lankan civil war.
+Selvi founded a feminist journal called Tholi and, in her poetry, deplored the carnage brought about by the Sri Lankan civil war.
 Selvi also produced two plays, one about dowry payments and the other about rapes.

 At the time of her kidnapping, Selvi was a third-year student in Theater and Drama Arts in the University of Jaffna.